 Optimal control of systems described by difference equations, continuous-time dynamic programming, calculus of variations, Pontryagin maximum principle, stochastic decision processes.
 Applications of control theory to resource allocation, control of production, investment, inventory, and advertising, and to models of the economy.

-10.222A Higher Applied Mathematics III - Numerical Analysis FL11⁄2T1⁄2
+10.222A Higher Applied Mathematics III - Numerical Analysis F L11⁄2T1⁄2

-Prerequisites: 10.2211 or 10.2111 (Dist), 10.2212 or 10.2112 (Dist), 10.121A or 10.111A (Dist).
+Prerequisites: 10.2212 or 10.2112 (DN), 10.121A or 10.111A (DN).
 Excluded: 10.212A.

 As for 10.212A but in greater depth.